jokeri2222/Quizlet-Hack/README.md

 # Quizlet hack
+NOTE images are curently being worked on and if the set is all images no text it wont work!

 ## Description
 This is a Quizlet hack made for Chrome browser and Tampermonkey.
 Made in vanilla js but tested only on Chromium browsers.